USDA-FSA/fsa-design-system/guides/applications/forms.md

  * The use of Placeholders shall not replace Labels
  * Labels shall always be visible
  * Font and Font weights shall remain consistent
- * Form fields shall each be of equal and uniform length
+ * Form fields shall each be uniform length and use Design System CSS
  * Form fields shall have enough space for completion of entry
  * Reduce as much visual noise as possible by eliminating unnecessary fields for the task
- * Content groupings should be intuitive and aligned together for better congnitive response
+ * Content groupings should be intuitive and aligned together for better cognitive response

 ## Single vs Two Column Layout